-Energy transformation is about challenging the status quo, and looking more critically at how we produce and consume energy, with the aim of decarbonising all aspects of the energy lifecycle.
-Energy transformation will become a vehicle for us to re-evaluate how our communities are built, how we generate and consume energy, and to amplify social value.
+Energy transition is about challenging the status quo, and looking more critically at how we produce and consume energy, with the aim of decarbonising all aspects of the energy lifecycle.
+Energy transition will become a vehicle for us to re-evaluate how our communities are built, how we generate and consume energy, and to amplify social value.
 It's our route to delivering climate resilient places.

-We pride ourselves on our holistic and integrated approach to energy transformation.
-We understand both the impact and opportunities that come with generating, storing, and consuming energy, and the needs of a wide range of stakeholders including developers, investors, local authorities, and companies of all sizes.
+We pride ourselves on our holistic and integrated approach to energy transition.
+We understand both the impact and opportunities that come with generating, storing, and consuming clean energy, and the needs of a wide range of stakeholders including developers, investors, local authorities, and companies of all sizes.

 We know your needs will be unique to your particular energy requirements, and so we guarantee a tailored approach to meet your needs.
 However you may find there are common themes that unite your needs with the needs of many of our clients.

-Environmental, social and governance (ESG) and net zero plans are vital to energy transformation.
+Environmental, social and governance (ESG) and net zero plans are vital to energy transition.

 By capturing aspirations and translating them into implementable plans, relevant to each organisation, we can accelerate progress and unlock new opportunities.
 These strategies are already becoming increasingly important in attracting talent and in accessing finance.